-This historic attraction in Florence has an amazing history.
+This historic building in Florence has an amazing history.

 In this post, you’ll discover the ultimate list of facts about the Pitti Palace, one of the most fascinating palaces in the world!